tIsGoud/macOS_config/README.md

 Default settings are stored in `before.txt`, it waits for user input to continue.

+Leave the terminal session and make your change.

-In that time make your change, press <return>, the new "defaults" will be stored in `after.txt`.
+Return to the terminal session and press <return>, the new "defaults" will be stored in `after.txt`.

 Use a "diff" tool to view the differences.